 Mobility/Bike Action Plan

-The basis of the Mobility-Bike Action Plan Implementation DRAFT is to address all short-term projects as well as some mid and long-term projects to complete a safe and connected network of cycling facilities within East Grand Rapids and to adjacent communities.
+The basis of the Mobility-Bike Action Plan Implementation is to address all short-term projects as well as some mid and long-term projects to complete a safe and connected network of cycling facilities within East Grand Rapids and to adjacent communities.
 Additional mid and long-term projects will be developed in conjunction with construction projects to make modifications to street cross sections to accommodate cyclists, motorists and residential on-street parking needs.
-The current DRAFT implementation plan was developed to provide facilities with pavement markings and signage without impacting any on-street parking.
-This approach is consistent with the implementation of the first project following the outline of the Mobility-Bike Action Plan with the 2021 Hall Street Project.
+The Implementation Plan was developed to provide facilities with pavement markings and signage without impacting on-street parking.
+This approach is consistent with the 2018 Master Plan and implementation of the first project following the outline of the Mobility-Bike Action Plan with the 2021 Hall Street Project.
 Wealthy Street bike lane facilities from the west city limit to Lovett Avenue was previously constructed before the 2018 Master Plan and subsequent 2021 Mobility-Bike Action Plan.

 Professional engineers developed the Mobility-Bike Action Plan utilizing traffic engineering judgment and the following professional resources: Manual on Uniform Traffic Control for Streets and Highways, 2009 Edition; AASHTO Guide for the Development of Cycling Facilities, 2012 Fourth Edition; Michigan Department of Transportation Standard Plan (PAVE-900-G, PAVE-961-C, PAVE-962-B; as well as NACTO.

 For questions please contact Public Works at 616-940-4817.

 - EGR Mobility-Bike Action Plan Implementation Plan -FINAL-Approved (July 2022)

 - EGR Mobility-Bike Action Plan Implementation DRAFT (April 2022)